halenurincedere/3d-portfolio/README.md

 A modern 3D portfolio built with **React**, **Three.js (React Three Fiber)**, **TailwindCSS**, and **Framer Motion**.
 Designed with scalability and performance in mind — perfect for showcasing your work as a developer.

-> ℹ️ This project is adapted from [Ali Sanati's 3D Developer Portfolio](https://github.com/Ali-Sanati/Portfolio).

 ---

 ## 📌 Overview